jundalisay/superb/content/en/research/mohammad/quran/sura-008a.md

 28. And know that your possessions and your children are a test, and that Allah possesses an immense reward.

-29. O you who believe!
-If you remain conscious of Allah, He will give you a criterion, and will remit from you your sins, and will forgive you.
+29. Muslims,  If you remain conscious of Allah, He will give you a criterion, and will remit from you your sins, and will forgive you.
 Allah is possessor of infinite grace.